 - Beta particles.
-Beta particles are fast electrons or positrons emitted in nuclear beta decay, as well as energetic electrons produced by any other process.
+Beta particles are fast electrons or positrons emitted in nuclear beta decay and energetic electrons produced by any other process.
 Beta radiation ionizes matter weaker than alpha radiation.
-On the other hand the ranges of beta particles are longer and depends strongly on initial kinetic energy of particle.
+On the other hand, the ranges of beta particles are longer and depend strongly on the initial kinetic energy of the particle.

 - Neutral particles (indirectly ionizing)

 - Gamma radiation (electromagnetic radiation).
 Gamma rays ionize matter primarily via indirect ionization.
-Gamma rays are very penetrating, on the other hand their ionisation is not so intense as for charged particles.
-Although a large number of possible interactions are known, there are three key interaction mechanisms with matter.
+Gamma rays are very penetrating.
+On the other hand, their ionization is not so intense as for charged particles.
+Although a large number of possible interactions are known, there are three key interaction mechanisms with the matter.

 - Neutrons.
 Neutrons can be emitted by nuclear fission or by the decay of some radioactive atoms.
-Neutrons have no net electric charge, therefore they cannot be affected or stopped by electric forces.
-Neutrons ionize matter only indirectly, which makes neutrons highly penetrating type of radiation.
+Neutrons have no net electric charge, therefore, they cannot be affected or stopped by electric forces.
+Neutrons ionize matter only indirectly, which makes neutrons a highly penetrating type of radiation.
 Neutrons scatter with heavy nuclei very elastically.
-Heavy nuclei very hard slow down a neutron let alone absorb a fast neutron.
-An absorption of neutron (one would say shielding) causes initiation of certain nuclear reaction (capture, rearrangement or even fission), which is accompanied by a number of other types of radiation.
-In short, only neutrons make matter radioactive, therefore with neutrons we have to shield also the other types of radiation.
+Heavy nuclei very hard slow down a neutron, let alone absorb a fast neutron.
+An absorption of neutrons (one would say shielding) causes initiation of certain nuclear reactions (capture, rearrangement, or even fission), which is accompanied by a number of other types of radiation.
+In short, only neutrons make matter radioactive.
+Therefore, with neutrons, we have to shield also the other types of radiation.

-As was written, charged particles with high energies can directly ionize atoms or they can cause excitation of surrounding electrons.
-The ionization and excitation dissipates much of the energy of heavier charged particles and does very little damage.
+As was written, charged particles with high energies can directly ionize atoms, or they can cause the excitation of surrounding electrons.
+The ionization and excitation dissipate much of the energy of heavier charged particles and do very little damage.
 This is because electrons are relatively free to move and are soon replaced.
 The net effect of beta and gamma radiation on metal is to generate a small amount of heat.
 Heavier particles, such as protons, alpha-particles, fast neutrons, and fission fragments, will usually transfer sufficient energy through elastic or inelastic collisions to remove nuclei from their lattice (crystalline) positions.
 This addition of vacancies and interstitial atoms causes property changes in metals.

 In general, the effects of greatest interest can be described by the following groupings: